Map Source: People Group data: Omid. Map geography: UNESCO / GMI. Map Design: Joshua Project.

 Lack of education, illiteracy and lack of access to proper facilities keep the Meena under the clutches of several sicknesses.
-Tuberculosis and death during delivery is common in the villages.
-Though pastures are scanty, several of them are also involved in tending cattle, trying to make a living by the sale of milk products and the calves.
+Tuberculosis and death during delivery are both common in Meena villages.
+Though pastures are scanty, several of them are also involved in tending cattle, trying to make a living by the sale of milk products and selling calves.

-In the empty slopes of a hill among the cactus were found stones installed and wooden poles stood with flags.
+In the empty slopes of a hill among the cactus are wooden poles with flags.
 These are places of offerings and chants.
-Meena in Udaipur area, worship spirits and the chief among them is 'Magarababji'.
-Meena believe in life after death and rebirth.
+Meena in the Udaipur area worship spirits and the chief among them is Magarababji.
+Meena believe in life after death.
 Those who do well in this life are supposed to be born as stars in the next birth.
-Meenas are ruled by several such good and superstitious beliefs.

 These people need to put their hope and identity in the King of kings and Lord of lords.